chibuezedev/Bold/README.md

 In today's digital age, the ability to securely process payments online is crucial for businesses of all sizes.
 The Standard Payment Gateway offers a comprehensive and reliable solution to handle online transactions, ensuring a seamless experience for both merchants and customers.

-This README provides an overview of the Standard Payment Gateway and delves into the fascinating journey of the evolution of money.

 ## Evolution of Money